 Protecting the life, health, territory and even some dreams of individuals is one of the fundamental purposes of human rights.
 To achieve this, it is time to take criticism seriously and broaden the spectrum to include more people, their experiences, and knowledge.

-*Carlos is a researcher at the Center for the Study of Law, Justice, and Society (Dejusticia).
+*Carlos is a researcher at the Center for Law, Justice and Society (Dejusticia).